broccolihero13/tableTaker/README.md

-# Table Taker
+# Grid Genie

-Table Taker is a Chrome extension that helps users interact with tables on web pages more efficiently.
+Grid Genie is a Chrome extension that helps users interact with tables on web pages more efficiently.
 It allows users to download table data as a CSV file, or upload CSV data to populate form tables directly in the browser.

 🚀 Features